-Assuming front yard fences are an allowable use in your zone, your neighbor will still likely need to abide by “design standards," which control the types of materials a fence be built with and how high a fence can be.
-For example, fences may need to be made out of wood, masonry, or metal, and be no taller than four feet.
+Assuming front yard fences are an allowable use in your zone, your neighbor will still likely need to abide by local "design standards," which control the types of materials a fence be built with and how high a fence can be.
+For example, fences might need to be made out of wood, masonry, or metal, and be no taller than four feet.

-There may also be setbacks that control where a fence can be located (for example, 20 feet from the edge of the street).
-If front yard fences are permitted, you may not be able to stop the fence, but you may be able to impose certain standards to make sure it is not an eyesore (or at least as big an eyesore.)
+Your local building regulations might also require setbacks, which control where a fence can be located (for example, 20 feet from the edge of the street).
+If front yard fences are permitted, you might not be able to stop the fence altogether, but you might be able to remind the neighbor of certain standards to make sure it is not an eyesore (or at least as big an eyesore.)

 If you live in a subdivision, another document to review (if applicable) is the Declaration of Covenants, Conditions, and Restrictions (CC&Rs.)
 It's possible the CC&Rs prohibit fences, or at least restrict where fences can be built.
 CC&Rs often have stricter design standards than zoning ordinances and can be a helpful tool when objecting to a neighbor's new fence.

 Zoning ordinances and CC&Rs are not always crystal clear.
-Do not be afraid to ask for assistance from the local planning department (although it may not be able to help with CC&Rs) or your own land use attorney.
+Do not be afraid to ask for assistance from the local planning department (although it might not be able to help with CC&Rs) or your own land use attorney.
 If you seek help from a local planning department, be aware that, while staff there can be helpful, they do not represent you and will not act on your behalf.

 How you proceed in trying to stop your neighbor's fence will likely depend on what you discover in the zoning ordinance and CC&Rs.
-For instance, if you find that front yard fences are not permitted in your neighborhood because it is in a historic district, you may want to alert your neighbor to this fact in case he is unaware.
-If he goes on and builds the fence, you may have to file a complaint with your local code enforcement department.
+For instance, if you find that front yard fences are not permitted in your neighborhood because it is in a historic district, you might want to alert your neighbor to this fact in case he is unaware.
+If he goes on and builds the fence, you might have to file a complaint with your local code enforcement department.

 Once code enforcement receives your complaint, it will investigate whether the fence complies with the applicable zoning ordinance and building code.
 If code enforcement confirms the fence is unlawful, your neighbor will likely be ordered to remove it or risk being fined.

 If, after reviewing the zoning ordinance and CC&Rs, you determine front yard fences are permitted, you are not necessarily out of luck.
 One option is to have a conversation with your neighbor about the potential impact the fence will have on the neighborhood.
 It is possible your neighbor is so frustrated with, say, dog poop in his front yard that he just wants to keep the dogs out and has not thought about the impact it will have on others in the neighborhood.
-Due to his frustration he may not have thought about alternatives, such as small signs asking owners to keep their dogs of his lawn or subtle landscaping that discourages entry into the front yard.
+Due to his frustration he might not have thought about alternatives, such as small signs asking owners to keep their dogs of his lawn or subtle landscaping that discourages entry into the front yard.

-If your neighbor is unresponsive to your attempts to communicate on the issue, mediation may be a good option.
+If your neighbor is unresponsive to your attempts to communicate on the issue, mediation could be a good option.
 Mediation is a relatively informal forum in which two or more parties, with the assistance of a neutral third party, try to resolve disputes.
 It can be particularly helpful with neighbor disputes.
 Through mediation, you and your neighbor will try to get to the underlying issues and find a resolution that works for everyone.
 Whether through mediation or informal conversation, even if your neighbor is insistent that a fence be built, perhaps you will be able to help him design the fence in a way that limits the aesthetic impact.

-If you believe the fence is not permitted, and your attempts to resolve the dispute informally or through code enforcement are not successful, you may need to file a lawsuit.
+If you believe the fence is not permitted, and your attempts to resolve the dispute informally or through code enforcement are not successful, you might need to file a lawsuit.
 It may be possible to get an injunction from the court ordering the fence be removed.
 Before filing a lawsuit, though, talk to an attorney to make sure you understand the cost and risk associated with such a move.